 In all five cases, the drug administered was contraindicated by the patient’s medical history.
 There were two fatalities in this category.
 One defendant was a periodontist; the other four were general dentists.

 Schedule a FREE Consultation Today

 The Philadelphia dental malpractice attorneys at Ginsburg & Associates Trial Lawyers are proud to provide knowledgeable guidance, customized legal services, and dedicated representation to the residents of Pennsylvania and New Jersey.
-If you’ve been injured by a negligent dental professional, turn our trial-tested legal team today.
+If you’ve been injured by a negligent dental professional within these states, we can help.

 Our attorneys have a comprehensive understanding of this multifaceted legal process and can effectively guide you through each step of proving your dental malpractice case.
 During your appointment, we can discuss your case, explain your legal options, and evaluate the injury-related expenses you’ve incurred as a result of the dentist’s act of negligence.
 After thoroughly investigating the incident, we can construct a personalized case strategy that reflects your unique goals and legal objectives.

 Contact our attorneys at (215) 392-6616 to schedule a free, no-risk consultation.